AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30186-unsorted-attribute-options-in-graphql-response.md

 ---
-description: The MDVA-30186 patch solves the issue where attribute options are not sorted in the GraphQL response.
-This patch is available when the Quality Patches Tool (QPT) 1.0.23 is installed.
-The patch ID is MDVA-30186.
-Please note that the issue was fixed in Adobe Commerce 2.4.3.
+title: "MDVA-30186: Unsorted attribute options in GraphQL response"
 labels: 2.3.4,2.3.4-p1,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.4.0,2.4.0-p1,2.4.2,2.4.2-p1,QPT 1.0.23,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,support tools,products,attribute,GraphQL,unsorted,sorted,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-30186: Unsorted attribute options in GraphQL response'
 ---

-# MDVA-30186: Unsorted attribute options in GraphQL response

 The MDVA-30186 patch solves the issue where attribute options are not sorted in the GraphQL response.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.23 is installed.
 The patch ID is MDVA-30186.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.